Last Updated on March 19, 2023

 Otherwise, the steam will be coming out on a regular basis, and there will be a lack of liquid to pressure.
 So, the food and the bottom of the pot will get burned.

 Use cooking rack:

 Using a cooking rack in the pot’s base to cook chicken, meat, and vegetables is a fantastic idea to stop burning to your pressure cooker bottom and get well-cooked meals.

 The steam rack will keep the food up off the bottom so the cooking liquid can flow underneath.
-It will ensure the dish cooks well from everywhere with no burning and preserving your food’s vitamins and minerals.
+It will ensure the dish cooks well from everywhere without burning and preserving your food’s vitamins and minerals.

 Use the cooker as a pressure canner:

 Put a steam rack on the bottom of the pot and place all the cans.
-This method will also prevent burning your cooker and foods.
+This method will also prevent burning your cooker and food.

 Add the thickening elements later:

 Some ingredients like milk, coconut milk, flour, and cornstarch get scorched easily.
 That’s why you can add these starchy foods once the pressure cooking is done.